tleguern/libencode.sh/README.md

 * MirBSD Korn SHell - mksh ;
 * OpenBSD Korn SHell - oksh.

+Additionally `encode.sh` is supported by the following shells:

+* Z SHell - zsh.

 ## Requirements

 The following utilities are needed by libencode: